-Request for Leave of Absence Process
+Request for Leave of Absence Process Request a meeting with the Attendance Lead.
 An application form should then be completed and submitted to the school at least two weeks before leave date.
 Parents must contact the school and allow the school to consider their application before booking flights or leaving the country.
 Parents will be notified by letter as to the decision reached by the Head Teacher The Head Teacher will decide whether to agree or refuse authorisation for parents/carers to take their children out of school during term time.